4 Days in Croatia: The Best Itineraries & How to Plan Them

 Once you’ve seen all the island’s landmarks and soaked in the views of Dubrovnik and the Adriatic Sea from various points on Lokrum, head back to the city for a dinner of fresh fish and a well-deserved glass of wine.

-On the third day, pack your bags and catch a ferry to Korcula Island
+On the third day, pack your bags and catch a ferry tKorčulala Island.

-The time I visited Korcula was among my most memorable boat trip days in Croatia.
-Nicknamed “mini Dubrovnik,” the island offers the best of Dubrovnik without the overwhelming number of tourists.
+The time I visited Korčula was among my most memorable days on a boat trip in Croatia.
+Nicknamed “mini Dubrovnik,” the island offers the best of Dubrovnik without the overwhelming crowds.

-Legend also has it it’s the birthplace of Marco Polo!
-But I go there for the winetasting options myself…
+Legend also has it that it’s the birthplace of Marco Polo!
+But I go there myself for the wine-tasting options…

 Spend a night here to really soak in the laid-back atmosphere of Croatian island life.